fts4vmc/FTS4VMC/MANUAL.md

 + False optional transition
 + Hidden deadlocks

 This analysis may require quite a lot of time for bigger models so it's possible to abort it prematurely by clicking **Stop processing**.
+The output of this process is an updated version of the uploaded FTS with:
++ dead transitions highlighted in **blue**
++ false optional transitions highlighted in **green**
++ hidden headlock highlighted in **red**

 By completing a full analysis the buttons for removal of ambiguities will be enabled.

 #### Liveness analysis ####